Chapter Four · The Tax Angle

 529 plan earnings are completely exempt from the kiddie tax.
 If the goal is college, a 529 is more tax-efficient than a custodial account.

-Shift to parent-owned accounts
+Shift future contributions to parent-owned accounts

-Future contributions can go into a joint savings account (parent-owned) to avoid generating unearned income in the child's name.
+New money can go into a joint savings account (parent-owned) to avoid generating unearned income in the child's name.

 Consider a custodial Roth IRA